Thre4dripper/Home-Server-Lab/home-assistant/README.md

    ```bash
    ./setup.sh
    ```
+   This will:
+   - Collect a hardware snapshot (network, Bluetooth, serial, USB) and suggest `/dev` mappings
+   - Ensure `configuration.yaml` exists and contains a managed `http:` block for reverse proxies
-   This will automatically configure and start Home Assistant with health checks and status verification.
+   - Start Home Assistant and run the usual health checks

 ### Manual Setup